The waterfalls on Beckwith Road are very nice. Personally, one of my favorite areas. It's just that access is iffy.

 You can pull off on the right (westbound) in a couple of places, but it's kind of sketchy.
 A safer place would be to continue on down the road for another mile, cross the Cotton Hill bridge over the New River and turn an immediate right into a parking lot.
 Kayakers put in here, so you're liable to meet a few of them.
 Walk back up the road and jump down in the creek where ever you see something you like.
 You could also have someone just drop you off and come back later.
 It's a nice stretch of creek and I don't think these falls have any particular names.

-While most of the individual falls shown here on Laurel Creek are unnamed, I have recently come to understand that this particular drop (shown below) is called "Captain Crunch".
-Not sure who named it or why this particular name, but a number of people have referred to it as such since I have been researching, so Captain Crunch it is.
+While most of the individual falls shown here on Laurel Creek are unnamed, I have recently come to understand that this particular drop (shown below) has two names.
+The locals, who swam here in their youth say it is called Misty Falls.
+But, aparently, more recently, it has been named by some kayakers, who knew no better and they called it "Captain Crunch".
+Not sure who named it or why this particular name, but a number of people have referred to it as such since I have been researching.
 Personally, I think it's one beautiful spot and I have been prone to visiting here often.

 Lately, I've been hoping to go find the first waterfall on Laurel Creek.
 Fred Wolfe posted about this one a long time ago and it's been on my list since then.
 Problem is, it's not visible from the road.
 Here's what I can tell you about how to find it.
 First off, there is a metal pole with some sort of device on top of it roadside right at the location.
 It's just below the dam and the old filing station at the top of the creek.
 If you see a big waterfall at the top of the creek, it's above that.
 This is usually the first waterfall you can see when driving DOWN Beckwith Road.